5 Restaurant Industry Trends to Look Out for in 2019

 Increased prevalence of food delivery

 With the increasingly fast-paced lifestyles of people in today’s society, food delivery services have drastically changed the food landscape.
 Many people are turning to food delivery services to bring them their favorite foods quickly without having to leave their house or workplace.
 Worldwide, the food delivery market is valued at around S$150 billion, or around 1% of the total food market.
-The three main players Singapore market - Deliveroo, FoodPanda and GrabFood, have faced increased number of orders, eatery partners and have also expanded their delivery fleet to cater to the increasing demand.
+The three main players Singapore market - Deliveroo, FoodPanda and GrabFood.
+Having faced increased number of orders, eatery partners have also expanded their delivery fleet to cater to the increasing demand.
 According to a study performed by Deliveroo, 69% of consumers in Singapore place an order on food delivery apps at least once a month, and 76% of consumers highlighted they prefer ordering through food delivery apps over cooking at home or taking food home.
-This added convenience provides the allure consumers seek - a fast and easy solution to getting the food they want - while also ensuring a consistent revenue stream for restaurants who have fans of their food all over the island.
+This added convenience provides the allure consumers seek – a fast and easy solution to getting the food they want – while also ensuring a consistent revenue stream for restaurants who have fans of their food all over the island.

 Adoption of smaller menus

 More and more restaurants are embracing environmental sustainability.
 In 2018, the trend of cutting out straws took the food industry by storm, and this focus on eco-friendly practices looks to carry on into 2019.
-Restaurants are looking to cut out their use of plastic cutlery and minimize their carbon footprint without compromising in their service quality, in an effort to create a positive image for themselves and to appeal to the eco-conscious customer market.
+Restaurants are looking to cut out their use of plastic cutlery and minimise their carbon footprint without compromising on their service quality, in an effort to create a positive image for themselves and to appeal to the eco-conscious customer market.
 This also involves sourcing of ingredients from local farmers to ensure the produce they’re using are grown in the most sustainable way possible.
-More restaurants are utilizing ‘secondary’ cuts of meat, showing customers that there are many other parts of the animal that can be delicious as well, along with reducing overall food wastage.
+More restaurants are utilising ‘secondary’ cuts of meat, showing customers that there are many other parts of the animal that can be delicious as well, along with reducing overall food wastage.
 These efforts from restaurants help customers feel more connected to what they’re eating and how they can help promote environmental sustainability at the same time.

 The focus on healthy living has not only shaped the people’s lifestyles, but also what they choose to eat.
 The increased popularity of plant-based proteins has gone hand in hand with environmental sustainability efforts performed by restaurants, with brands such as Impossible Foods breaking the mold by getting their products in many restaurants across the world.
 In 2018, sales for plant-based foods exceeded S$4 billion in the US alone, increasing by 23% from the past year.
 Patrons of eating these alternative proteins choose to do so not just because of health, but also to help reduce our overall carbon footprint.
 The Impossible Burger, a worldwide hit, has caused such a spur for plant-based proteins that an online petition was raised to encourage McDonald’s to introduce their version of the vegan burger as well.
 With the growing popularity of vegan food items such as these, restaurants should take note and start implementing their versions as well.

-With AImazing, restaurants can realise the power of their data through real-time updates on customer purchases, allowing them to stay on top of their sales performance and giving them the ability to create tailored marketing campaigns to gain and retain customers based on digitized receipt data.
+With AImazing, restaurants can realise the power of their data through real-time updates on customer purchases, allowing them to stay on top of their sales performance and giving them the ability to create tailored marketing campaigns to gain and retain customers based on digitised receipt data.
 Click here to get started with our AImazing solution!